EtienneK/spring-boot-docker-base/README.md

   1. Create a new Dockerfile and use this image as the `FROM` image
-  1. Make sure the Spring Boot application jar file is in the same directory as the Dockerfile you've created above
+  1. Make sure the Spring Boot application jar (must be named `app.jar`) file is in the same directory as the Dockerfile you've created above
   1. Build your Dockerfile

 Here's an example on how you would use it